 WARNING: The First Home Scheme is not regulated by the Central Bank of Ireland and the equity product is not governed by the Central Bank and its statutory codes of conduct and/or other regulations to include the Consumer Protection Code.
-Therefore, no enforceable consumer protections will apply.
+However, this does not affect your rights under consumer law.